All Episodes

 Christie is a real guy.

-It's gonna help.
+It's going to help.

-It isn't gonna be a problem.
+It isn't going to be a problem.

 This guy, he doesn't take any prisoners.

-He kicks, but you hear the way he talks to the unions, you hear your way he talks to the media.
+You hear the way he talks to the media.

 That's my lament, too.